“Some night tripping fairy had exchanged/ In cradle clothes our children where they lay…” Shakespeare, Henry IV Part One, Act I, scene 1.

 We have seen Ben Jonson’s mention that a ladle would replace the abductee.
 This suited his rhyme but is not traditional.
 Sometimes, rather than a living being, a ‘stock’ was substituted- a log fashioned in the likeness of the missing person who was, in actuality, ‘away with the fairies.’
 This motionless, speechless form (a “a lingering voracious Image” in Kirk’s words) was left at the home in bed to act as a cover for the fact that the man or woman had been taken to fairyland for some purpose- perhaps as a midwife or wet nurse to a fairy mother.
 Some readers will recall that in Susanna Clark’s novel, Jonathan Strange and Mr Norrell, a bog-oak likeness is left in place of Lady Emma Pole who is abducted to dance at the fairy balls.

-An expanded version of this posting is found in my book British fairies (2017).
+An expanded version of this posting is found in my book British fairies (2017); see too my books Faery (2020) and Middle Earth Cuckoos (2021).
 For a different view of fairy treatment of human infants, see my posting on fairy child care.
 See too my discussion of the ‘changeling incident‘ in Diana Gabaldon’s book Outlander.
 I’ve also posted a case study of a particular Cornish changeling case.